-When people begin thinking about selling their home in Princeton, upgrades can be a first step many people take.
+When people begin thinking about selling their home in NJ, upgrades can be a first step many people take.
 However doing too much, or upgrading things that don’t provide much return can be a waste of time and money.

 We have put together our list: of 3 upgrades to invest in and 3 to forget about.

 A fresh coat of paint can easily brighten up and revive a room.
 Try to stick with neutral colors and add in pops of color elsewhere, such as throw pillows or artwork.
 Painting is a relatively low-cost upgrade that can have a big impact.

 Plus a fresh coat of paint will cover and dings in the wall, nail holes, etc.